If there’s one building in the world that defines a city, then it’s most certainly this astounding building in Sydney, Australia.

 The Sydney Opera House is one of the most distinctive landmarks in Sydney, New South Wales, Australia.
 That’s not just because of its remarkable architecture, but also because of its fascinating location.

 The building was constructed on Bennelong Point, a headland in the Sydney Harbour that was originally a tidal island, Bennelong Island, consisting of rocks and a small beast on its western side.

 Today, this remarkable natural feature is occupied by the astounding opera house and is situated right across the central business district of Sydney, and right between Sydney Cove and Farm Cove.

-It’s also close to the Botanical Gardens and the iconic Sydney Harbour Bridge, another distinctive landmark which you can often see together on pictures of the city.
+It’s also close to the Botanical Gardens and the iconic Sydney Harbour Bridge, another distinctive landmark that you can often see together in pictures of the city.

 2. The idea for the building came about in the late 1940s

 The idea to build a venue for theatrical productions in the city came about when English conductor and composer lobbied for it.
 This man was named Sir Eugene Aynsley Goossens (1893-1962).
 He was also the Director of the NSW State Conservatorium of Music and therefore an influential man in Sydney.

 The building that served as the venue for musical performances at the time was the Sydney Town Hall which had become much too small following World War II.